-a.
-Gaming Permitted as Licensed.
+A. Gaming Permitted as Licensed.
 Except to the extent authorized by an agreement pursuant to the provisions of IGRA or as otherwise permitted by law, Gaming Activities shall only be conducted in tribally owned, operated and licensed facilities pursuant to the provisions of this Ordinance.
 Such activities shall be conducted in accordance with the terms and conditions of any license issued by the Tribe or Gaming Commission for such purposes as to each facility before any Gaming Activities may occur therein.
 Such licenses shall specify the hours of operation, type and scope of Gaming Activities allowed therein, permitted uses of the facility for other activities, rules of conduct for employees and patrons, regulation of alcoholic beverages, food handling and entertainment, and such other matters as the Gaming Commission or the Tribal Council may deem necessary to the conduct of Gaming Activities therein.

-b.
-Protection of Environment and Public.
-Any construction or maintenance of any gaming facility, and the operation of gaming therein, shall be in accordance with the Uniform Building Codes and conducted in a manner which adequately protects the environment and the public health and safety.
+B. Protection of Environment and Public.
+Any construction or maintenance of any gaming facility, and the operation of gaming therein, shall be in accordance with the Uniform Building Codes or any ordinance of the Tribe establishing uniform standards for construction on the Rancheria and conducted in a manner which adequately protects the environment and the public health and safety.

 Dispute Resolution.
-Patrons who have complaints against с. the gaming establishment shall have as their sole remedy the right to file a petition for relief with the Gaming Commission.
+Patrons who have complaints against С. the gaming establishment shall have as their sole remedy the right to file a petition for relief with the Gaming Commission.
 For such purposes, disputes with any management contractor or its employees shall be made to the Gaming Commission, and such shall be the exclusive remedy for patron complaints.
 Complaints shall be submitted in writing and, at the discretion of the Gaming Commission, the petitioner may be allowed to present evidence.
-The Gaming Commission will render a decision in a timely fashion and all such decisions will be final when issued.
-Any patron having a claim against the gaming establishment or a management contractor or its employees must submit such claim to the Gaming Commission within thirty (30) days of its occurrence or within such time periods as the Commission shall establish by regulation.
+Gaming Commission will render a decision in a timely fashion and all such decisions will be final when issued.
+Any patron having a claim against the Gaming Enterprise or a management contractor or its employees must submit such claim to the Gaming Commission within thirty (30) days of its occurrence or within such time periods as the Commission shall establish by regulation.
 All claims by patrons shall be limited to a maximum recovery of \$10,000 per occurrence, and a cumulative limit of \$20,000 per patron in any twelve (12) month period.